Lake Ontario J Fest regatta

 2017 Evolution Sails ABYC Open Regatta

-Seventy (70!) boats came out last weekend for the Evolution Sails ABYC Open.
+Seventy (70!) boats came out May 27,28 for the Evolution Sails ABYC Open.
 Saturday gave us light wind (or no wind) and big shifts before the wind settled in and all fleets got in three races, while on Sunday the Vipers and J/24s got in three more races after the fog finally burned off.

 – all our ABYC volunteers and club staff for making our regatta go off as planned, even as our plans changed up until the last moment!